Skip to main content

 Rule of thumb:

-• A buyer decline (the issuer said no — provider_charge_failed, frame_payment_declined, any failure_code) → surface a clear message and offer another method.
+• A buyer decline (the issuer said no — provider_charge_failed, frame_payment_declined, most failure_code values) → surface a clear message and offer another method.
 Never silently retry the same card.

 • A request error (validation_*, auth_*, config) → fix the input or key, then retry.